python/cpython/Doc/library/datetime.rst

 (10)
    When parsing a month and day using :meth:`~.datetime.strptime`, always include a year in the format.
-If the value you need to parse lacks a year, just append an explicit dummy leap year.
-Otherwise your code will raise an exception when it encounters leap day as the default year used by the parser is not a leap year.
+If the value you need to parse lacks a year, append an explicit dummy leap year.
+Otherwise your code will raise an exception when it encounters leap day because the default year used by the parser is not a leap year.
 Users run into this bug every four years...

       >>> strptime(f"{month_day};1984", "%m/%d;%Y")  # problem mitigated!